redhat-developer/vscode-openshift-tools/README.md

    * Supports Local Node.js and Java Components
    * Does not support git and binary based components

-'OpenShift: Debug' command simplifies the way to start debugging for OpenShift Components pushed to a cluster.
+`OpenShift: Debug` command simplifies the way to start debugging for OpenShift Components pushed to a cluster.
 It is an experimental feature, because it is using experimental odo `debug` command under the hood and supports only local Java and Node.js components.
 The command is available from command palette and context menu for Component nodes in OpenShift Application Explorer view.

-##### Debug Node.js Component
+#### Debug Node.js Component

 Default Visual Studio Code installation includes JavaScript/TypeScript Language Support and Debugger Extensions required to debug a Node.js Component.
 That means new `OpenShift: Debug` command can be used without installing any additional extensions.

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/debug-node.gif)

-##### Debug Java Component
+#### Debug Java Component

-To debug a Java Component, Java Language Support and Java Debugger Extensions are required.
+To debug a Java Component, [Java Language Support](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [Java Debugger](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) Extensions are required.
 OpenShift Connector extension will prompt the user to install missing extension(s) before it starts Debugger for a Java Component.

 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/debug-java.gif)